Satwinder Kaur Dhaliwal

-Early life
+Early life and personal life

 Satwinder was born on 17 June 1953 in the village of Babyal which comes under district Ambala in the Indian state of Haryana.
 She married Sardar Rajinder Singh Dhaliwal on 13 July 1975 and has two sons and a daughter.

 Education

 Satwinder completed her M.A in History and Political Science and B.Ed from Panjab University, Chandigarh.

 Career

 She has been a member of Shiromani Akali Dal since 1996.